Threats of expulsion as UEFA confronts Super League rebel 12 - WTMJ

 “Your formal statement does, however, compel us to take protective steps to secure ourselves against such an adverse reaction, which would not only jeopardize the funding commitment under the grant but, significantly, would be unlawful.
 For this reason, SLCo (Super League Company) has filed a motion before the relevant courts in order to ensure the seamless establishment and operation of the competition in accordance with applicable laws.”

-The courts were not named by the Super League, which intends to launch a 20-team competition with 15 founding members even though only 12 have signed up, so far.
-The others are Tottenham from England, Atletico Madrid from Spain, and AC Milan and Inter Milan from Italy.
+The courts were not named by the Super League, which intends to launch a 20-team competition with 15 founding members.
+Tottenham from England, Atletico Madrid from Spain, and AC Milan and Inter Milan from Italy are also among the 12 that have already signed.

 The breakaway was launched just as UEFA thought it had agreement on an expansion of the Champions League from 2024.
-Now, the same officials who backed the plans have decided to go it alone while claiming the existing competitions could remain — despite losing their most successful teams, including record 13-time European champion Real Madrid and six-time winner Liverpool.
+Now, the same officials who backed the plans have decided to go it alone while claiming the existing competitions could remain.

 The agreement was negotiated with the 246-member European Club Association.
-The ECA leader, Agnelli of Juventus, resigned from the UEFA executive committee overnight.
+The ECA leader, Agnelli of Juventus, quit the UEFA executive committee overnight.

-“He is probably the biggest disappointment of all,” Ceferin said of Agnelli, whose young daughter he became godfather to.
+“He is probably the biggest disappointment of all,” Ceferin said of Agnelli.
 “I have never seen a person that would lie so many times and so persistently as he did.

 “Now I know who is who.
 Who is honest.
 Who loves football.”